CleverRaven/Cataclysm-DDA/doc/SCRIPT_EFFECTS.md

 `start_training_seminar` | Opens a dialog to select which characters will participate in the training seminar hosted by this NPC.
 `companion_mission: role_string` | The NPC will offer you a list of missions for your allied NPCs, depending on the NPC's role.
 `basecamp_mission` | The NPC will offer you a list of missions for your allied NPCs, depending on the local basecamp.
-`bionic_install` | The NPC installs a bionic from your character's inventory onto your character, using very high skill, and charging you according to the operation's difficulty.
-`bionic_remove` | The NPC removes a bionic from your character, using very high skill, and charging you according to the operation's difficulty.
 `npc_class_change: class_string` | Change the NPC's faction to `class_string`.
 `npc_faction_change: faction_string` | Change the NPC's faction membership to `faction_string`.
 `u_faction_rep: rep_num` | Increases your reputation with the NPC's current faction, or decreases it if `rep_num` is negative.